Kevinkoy/PROJECT_WEB_OCRES/frontend/README.md

 API Extern: Deezer, Weather
 API Intern: "LocalTime Clock", Notifications, Calendar, Graph, Sticky Notes

-PS : It is easy to do API Extern, especially with all the resources on Github, so we wanted to make it ourselves.
+PS : It is easy to create some widgets with API Extern, especially with all the resources on Github, so we wanted to make it ourselves.

- !!!!
-We choosed to not use any template, or start from Bootstrap template... !!!
+We choosed to not use any template, or start from Bootstrap template!!!
 *****************************************************************************************************************

 ## DOCUMENTATION: STEPS How to make it running?